 The Vocational Training for Employment System must be subject to a continuous evaluation process that enables to determine the impact of the training actions developed, also in terms of labour market integration and career progression.
 The bodies in charge of the management, programming and control are responsible for carrying out a continuous evaluation within their own territory, including the following aspects:

-- the measurement of the impact of actions, in terms of the integration on unemployed workers into the labour market, or improved job performance or promotion opportunities in the case of employed workers;
+• the measurement of the impact of acquired knowledge in terms of the integration on unemployed workers into the labour market, or improved job performance or promotion opportunities in the case of employed workers;

-- assessment, which is systematic and continuous, is through modules and, where appropriate, training units, in order to establish the learning outcomes and the acquisition of professional competences;
+• Assessment is systematic and continuous in order to establish the learning outcomes and the acquisition of professional competences;

-- it is carried out by trainers, who take the skills and evaluation criteria set for each training module as a reference;
+• it is carried out by trainers, who take the skills and evaluation criteria set for each training activity as a reference;

-- trainers draw up an evaluation report which includes the results obtained by each participant and indicate whether they have acquired the skills of the training modules and, therefore, the professional competence of the competence units they are linked to.
+• trainers draw up an evaluation report which includes the results obtained by each participant and indicate whether they have acquired the expected skills and, therefore, the professional competence of the competence standards they are linked to.

 Certification